 Kathi: Making informed mortgage decisions

-After moving to a new city, Kathi used “Owning a Home” to help her make informed mortgage choices during her journey to a new home.
+After moving to a new city, Kathi used “Buying a House” to help her make informed mortgage choices during her journey to a new home.

 Debbie: Excessive contact